Combine Streams into a Mix

 Merge — bring separate Streams together

 You already have multiple Streams collecting data independently.
-A Mix lets you view them as one without touching the original surveys.
+A Mix lets you view them as one, without changing the original surveys.

 - Survey redesign mid-year.
-You changed your questions in June but want a continuous trend line.
-A Mix combines old and new data on the same Dashboard.
+You changed your questions in June but want to see a continuous trend line.
+A Mix combines old and new data on the same DashboardThe main screen in Ombea where you view, filter, and analyze all your feedback data..

-Split — break a large survey into focused parts
+Split — break a large survey into smaller ones

-Instead of building one long survey with dozens of questions, create several short Streams — each focused on a single topic — and combine them in a Mix.
+Instead of building one long survey with many questions, create several short Streams — each focused on one topic — and combine them in a Mix.

 - Higher completion rates.
 A 2-question survey gets far more responses than a 15-question one.
-Keep each piece short enough that people actually finish it.
+Split by topic, and each piece stays short enough that people actually finish it.

 - Mix and match per location.
-Store A needs questions about fitting rooms; Store B does not have fitting rooms.
+Store A needs questions about fitting rooms; Store B doesn't have fitting rooms.
 Create a fitting-room Stream and only include it where relevant — the Mix still shows a unified report.

 - Roll out changes gradually.
 Update one part of the survey without touching the rest.
 The Mix keeps reporting as usual while you iterate on individual Streams.